 The 2nd Lien Credit Parties have also granted a second priority security interest on substantially all of their tangible and intangible assets, and granted second lien mortgages or deeds of trust covering certain real estate, as collateral for the payment and performance of their obligations under the 2nd Lien Agreement.
-Assets of TNI, our ownership interest in, and assets of, MNI and certain employee benefit plan assets are excluded.
+Assets of TNI and our ownership interest in, and assets of, MNI are excluded.
+However, assets of Pulitzer and its subsidiaries, excluding TNI, become subject to a first priority security interest of the 2nd Lien Lenders upon repayment in full of the Pulitzer Notes and any successor debt.